 Figure 6.
 Example of breast cancer somatic variant with high overall RADAR score

 We selected an exonic variant with high RADAR score on chromosome 17 as an example.
 It was inside an RBP binding hub with a high Gerp score and broke the motif of PPIG.
 It also has several tissue-specific features, like within the well-known cancer-associated gene TP53 (orange track) and its associated binding peaks were significantly burdened (purple).
-Besides, by adding expression profiles from TCGA, we found that 3 out of the 6 RBPs binding there demonstrated high regulation powers in driving tumor-specific expression pattern.
+Besides, by adding expression profiles from TCGA, we found that 3 out of the 6 RBPs binding there demonstrated high regulation potentials in driving tumor-specific expression pattern.
 All these external pieces of evidence further boost this variant’s tissue-specific score.